gitctrlx/JetYOLO/README.md

 > - The number displayed in the top-left corner of the screen indicates the total count of license plates detected in the current frame.
 > - License plates within the frame are enclosed by detection boxes, and when the plate content is fully recognized, the plate number will be displayed above the detection box.
 The confidence level of the recognition result is shown on the right side of the detection box.

-Upon execution, the application displays the detected license plates and their recognized characters.
+Upon running the application, you can view the output stream on players like [VLC](https://www.videolan.org/vlc/) by entering: `rtsp://[IP address of the device running the application]:8554/ds-test`.
+The application displays the detected license plates and their recognized characters.

+> **Note：**The streamed video output can be viewed on any device within the same local network.

 ![image-20240329145441072](./assets/image-20240329145441072.png)